1972 Dime Value Checker: Errors List, ā€œDā€ , “S” & No Mint Mint Mark Worth

 The Reverse Of The 1972 Dime

-A flaming torch stands in the center, flanked by an olive branch to the left.
-An oak branch appears to the right of the torch.
-The torch represents liberty, while the olive sprig symbolizes peace.
-The oak branch symbolizes strength and independence.
+A flaming torch stands at the center, with an olive branch to the left and an oak branch to the right.
+The torch represents liberty, the olive branch symbolizes peace, and the oak branch stands for strength and independence.

-The inscription E PLURIBUS UNUM forms a horizontal line through the base.
-The words UNITED STATES OF AMERICA and ONE DIME encircle the reverse.
-The two phrases are separated by centered dots.
+The inscription E PLURIBUS UNUM (Latin for “out of many, one”) runs horizontally through the base of the design.
+UNITED STATES OF AMERICA and ONE DIME circle the outer edge, separated by centered dots.

 Other Features Of The 1972 Dime